 Create Patterns on Teepees

 Understanding patterns is key in mathematics.
 Patterns occur in numbers, and being able to identify patterns and them use them when problem-solving is an essential skill.
-Developing this skill early on, will provide children with a benefit as they begin their more formal math instruction in Kindergarten.
+Developing this skill early will allow children to benefit as they begin their more formal math instruction in Kindergarten.

 For this first math activity, students will use colored pattern block stickers or shapes cut from construction paper to create simple patterns on their teepee.
 Homeschoolingsupply.com is a great resource for purchasing pre-cut stickers, and at the time of this publishing is offering a pack of 900 reusable stickers in assorted colors for $6.89 - not including shipping and handling.

 If you have not taught patterning before to your class of preschoolers, you will want to introduce the concept of patterns before beginning this activity.
 Or, if you have, you may still want to take some time to review what a pattern is, how to create a pattern, and how to extend a pattern.

 18" x 24" sheet of brown construction paper (one per child)

 pattern block stickers or pattern block shapes cut from assorted shades of construction paper

 glue (only is using construction paper pattern block shapes)

 If you do not have pre-cut pattern block shapes or stickers, you may create your own by using colored construction paper and the pattern block templates shown below.
 (Only use the Pattern Block shapes, not the Geometric shapes shown.)
 Use the image provided above as a color guide for creating your pattern block shapes using the colored construction paper.
 However, for the purpose of this article, we will assume these shapes have already been created or you are using the pre-made pattern block stickers.